dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 noted as what causes witness testimony to change so dramatically, immediately after an experience.

+#### A Brief Neurological Sidenote

-> Quick sidenote: what if everything we've ever seen exists encoded in
+> What if everything we've ever seen exists encoded in
 > our mind, whether or not those images are linked to consciously
 > accessible memories?
 Could we replay someone's life from an MRI?
 > Even the suppressed memories?
 If for some reason it's possible to